pikkpoiss/twodee/README.md

 If you rebuild the twodee libs, run the `setup_project.sh` script again.
 Be careful though, as it will overwrite any modifications.

+Include the twodee library by including the following path in your Go code:

+    "../lib/twodee/twodee"

 ### Checking out the project

 Other developers will need to follow the steps to set up the twodee library